 Baggage Allowances and Fees

 Every passenger is allowed to bring one piece of luggage, plus a handbag or laptop case, into the cabin.
 The main piece of baggage should weigh 23kg or less, and have dimensions of 56cm x 45cm x 25cm.
 You can check the size in the bag gauge at the airport.
 The laptop bag or handbag should have dimensions of 45cm x 36cm x 20cm or less, and must be able to fit underneath the seat in front.
-Economy passengers can also check one bag into the hold for free.
+British Airways offer a “with-baggage” fare which includes one bag per person.
 This should weigh no more than 23kg and have dimensions no larger than 90cm x 75cm x 43cm.
-Space for an extra bag can be purchased at a rate of £34 if bought online or for £40 at the airport.
+If you have not purchased a “with-baggage” fare, or you required extra baggage, you will need to purchase space for this at a rate of £36 if bought only or £40 if bought at the airport.
+(Please note these charges are for economy domestic and European flights, for details on other ticket types, please visit the airline directly).

 Everyone can choose a seat for free during check in at the airport, or online.
 If you want a little more choice, you can reserve your seat in advance via the ‘Manage My Booking’ section of the BA website.
 It’s possible to change your seat at any time, as long as the seat you want is still empty.
 Once you choose your seat, you will be told whether or not you have to pay for it.
 When it comes to comfort, economy seats are fairly average with between 31” to 34” of legroom and a seat width of 17” to 19”.
 The emergency exit rows have more legroom on long haul flights, and these can be pre-booked from two weeks before the flight to four days before at a cost of £50 per seat.
 If you do want to reserve an exit row seat, you must be able to help out in case of emergency by meeting certain criteria.